Implants vs Dentures — Which is Better? Cost & Comparison

 Summary of This Article

 Dental implants and dentures are the two main options for replacing missing teeth.
-Implants are permanent titanium posts surgically placed in the jawbone that last 20+ years, preserve bone structure, and cost PKR 150,000 per tooth in Karachi.
+Implants are permanent titanium posts surgically placed in the jawbone that last 20+ years, preserve bone structure, and is quoted per tooth after examination in Karachi.
 Dentures are removable, more affordable, but require daily cleaning and replacement every 5-8 years.
 Implant-supported dentures offer a hybrid solution.
 Dr. Saad Irfan at DHA Karachi offers both options with professional assessments (2,000 PKR) to determine the best choice.

 Frequently Asked Questions